AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

  ### **Method 2:**

   - Calculating the instantaneous mass inside the fuel tanks using the **Van der Waals modified equation**:
+  - Solve the number of mols using a numerical method to find the root

 $$
 \left( P + \frac{a}{V^2} \right) \left( V - b \right) = nRT